apaloczy/xshelfGeostrophicTransportNWES/README.md

 This repository contains code for a manuscript titled **"Persistent ocean-shelf transport across the North West European Shelf edge"**, by A. Palóczy, J. Hopkins, A. Wise, J. Huthnance, submitted to the Journal of Geophysical Research: Oceans.
 This [Jupyter notebook](https://github.com/apaloczy/xshelfGeostrophicTransportNWES/blob/main/index.ipynb) provides an overview of the contents.

 The directory `plot_figs/` contains Jupyter notebooks used to produce the figures in the manuscript (Figures 1-7), and the vector graphic file for Figure 8.
 These notebooks depend on the data files in the `data/` directory.
-Scripts to generate derived data files are in the `proc/` directory. *TODO: Add code for table transport entries*.
+Scripts to generate derived data files are in the `proc/` directory.

 ## Python environment